-In October of 2017, Christopher will be making his debut with Odyssey Opera, singing the role of Armando in Donizetti's rarely performed L'assedio di Calais under the baton of Maestro Gil Rose.
+In October of 2017, Christopher made his debut with Odyssey Opera, singing the role of Armando in Donizetti's rarely performed L'assedio di Calais under the baton of Maestro Gil Rose.
+He will be returning to Odyssey Opera in April of 2018, performing the role of Talbot in Verdi's rarely staged Giovanna d'Arco.

 In the summer of 2017, Christopher performed in Cambridge, Massachusetts, in a concert reading of a new Elena Ruehr opera, Crafting the Bonds, before making his Colorado debut with the Crested Butte Opera Studio as Simone in Puccini’s Gianni Schicchi.